Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: The mechanical-phase transformation problem

 which means that the free energy is independent of interfacial velocity, i.e, $\psi = \psi(\bF,\phi,\nabla\phi)$.
 The reduced dissipation inequality reads

 and to make the dissipation inequality fulfilled, we assume the dissipative driving force $\Delta G$ is proportional to the interface velocity

 where $m \geq 0$ is a constant related to the mobility of the interface (kinetic parameter).
 This dissipation is associated with rearranging the atoms and moving the interface.
-Substituting micro-stress balance \Cref{eq:microbalance} and the constitutive micro-stress \Cref{eq:xi} into the previous dissipative driving force assuming vanishing external force $\gamma = 0$, we obtain the following driving force using the functional derivative of the total energy $E$
+Substituting the micro-stress balance form \Cref{eq:microbalance} and the constitutive micro-stress relation from \Cref{eq:xi} into the previous dissipative driving force, we obtain the following driving force using the functional derivative of the total energy $E$